Toggle menu

 Whilst the proposed uplift is financially significant it would support the continued investment in pitch maintenance and upgrades, and the long-term sustainability of the service.

-We anticipate the impact on the users/groups will be:
+We anticipated the impact on the users/groups would be:

 • some users, particularly youth teams, low-income groups and community groups, may find increased charges challenging